Over 6.75 lakh migrant workers have received shelter in homes set up by state govts: Home Ministry

+She said Cabinet Secretary Rajiv Gauba on Wednesday told the chief secretaries of states and union territories to ensure "hassle free" transportation of cargo and directed that these instructions should be transmitted to the ground level.
+The cabinet secretary also directed the chief secretaries that disbursement of benefits under Pradhan Mantri Garib Kalyan Yojna should be quick and effective, the officer said.

 Since the disbursement of benefits is done through banks, planning should be "meticulous" and social distancing norms should be strictly adhered to, she said.
-The officer said the supply of essential items during 21-day lockdown announced by the prime minister was satisfactory.
+Later in a tweet, a Home Ministry spokesperson said, "21,486 #COVID2019 relief camps set up in the states and UTs.
+More than 6.75 lakh migrant workers have been given shelter.
+Around 25 lakh stranded, poor and destitute people being provided food as well."
+Srivastava said the supply of essential items during 21-day lockdown announced by the prime minister was satisfactory.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)